Interview Guide

 Task

-Explain your specific responsibility or the challenge you faced.
+Explain your specific responsibility or challenge you faced.

 • Focus on YOUR role